Abdou-AI02/Raqeeb/README.md

 Fork the Project

-Create your Feature Branch (git checkout -b feature/AmazingFeature)
+Create your Feature Branch:

+git checkout -b feature/AmazingFeature

+Commit your Changes:

-Commit your Changes (git commit -m 'Add some AmazingFeature')
+git commit -m "Add some AmazingFeature"

-Push to the Branch (git push origin feature/AmazingFeature)
+Push to the Branch:

+git push origin feature/AmazingFeature

 Open a Pull Request